 - Usually, you will be asked not to eat or drink anything for six to eight hours before the cath procedure.

-- Tell your Cardiologist about any medicines (including over-the-counter, herbs and vitamins) you take.
+- Tell your Cardiologist about any medicines (including over the counter, herbs and vitamins) you take.
 The Cardiologist may ask you not to take them before your cath procedure.
-Don’t stop taking your medicine until your physician tells you to.
+Do not stop taking your medicine until your physician tells you to.

 - Tell your Cardiologist or nurse if you are allergic to anything, especially iodine, shellfish, latex or rubber products, medicines like penicillin, or X-ray dye.